What To Expect at your SSDI Medical Exam?

 It’s your chance to argue, face-to-face with a key decision-maker at Social Security, why you need disability benefits.
 Preparation is vital to winning benefits at the hearing for SSDI reconsideration.
 A government study showed that people who bring representatives are nearly three times more likely to win a judge’s approval.

 If the ALJ denies your claim, it’s still not over.
-You can:
+You can qualify for Social Security disability by:

 - Ask for a review of the judge’s decision by Social Security’s Appeals Council.